Poroj

 Poroj (Порој, Poroj) is a village in the municipality of Tetovo, North Macedonia.
 It used to be part of the former municipality of Džepčište.

 History

+Poroj is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 110 Christian households, 5 bachelors and 7 widows.

-According to the 1467-68 Ottoman defter, Poroj appears as being inhabited by an Orthodox Christian Albanian population, which had a mixed Slav-Albanian anthroponomy.
+According to the 1467-68 Ottoman defter, Poroj exhibits a mixture of Orthodox Christian Slavic and Albanian onomastics.
+Cases of families themselves having a mixed Slavic-Albanian anthroponomy also appear.